mxagar/accelerated_computer_science_coursera/02_Ordered_DS/README.md

 In summary, calling `heapifyDown()` non-recursively to `n/2` nodes (constant time for each) yields a complexity of `O(n)`!
 Note that **it is essential for us not to call `heapifyDown()` recursively here**:

 - That is due to the fact we apply `heapifyDown()` upwards, thus, the subtrees below the node we're in have already been corrected, i.e., they a heaps!
-- The lack of recursive call makes this approach of constant time for each call!
+- The lack of the recursive call makes this approach of constant time for each call!
 Thus, in total `O(n)`

 The corollary here is that given any array, **we can build a heap representation of it in `O(n)`**: that is very powerful.